 FAQ About Adopting

-This page answers questions we’ve received from individuals interested in adopting children through Abrazo.
+Have questions about adopting?
+This page answers questions we’ve frequently received from individuals interested in adopting children through Abrazo.
 For those considering placing children for adoption, our Birthparent FAQ is also available.

 How is Abrazo funded?